 Later that year, the ICBL jointly received the 1997 Nobel Peace Prize in recognition of its efforts.

 Before her untimely death in August 1997, Diana, Princess of Wales had been speaking out against the production and use of landmines and had made several visits to affected countries such as Angola.

 Lady Diana developed close ties with MAG and was the keynote speaker at a MAG photographic exhibition in London.
 Two decades later, in April 2017, her son Prince Harry continued her work by helping MAG launch the Landmine Free 2025 campaign to lobby for a world free of landmines by 2025.

 Alongside clearance efforts, MAG strove to involve and empower local communities through training and employment.
 The work challenged many perceptions and stigmas in countries where women and disabled people were generally regarded as second-class citizens and relegated to the lowest strata of society.

 Many other aid and reconstruction agencies depend on safe, cleared areas and so MAG is often one of the first agencies into conflict zones.
 We sent emergency response teams into Lebanon in 2006 and Gaza in 2009.

-From a two-man operation in a caravan in 1989, MAG has become a major international organisation, setting new standards for humanitarian mine clearance and innovative approaches.
+From a small operation in 1989, MAG has become a major international organisation, setting new standards for humanitarian mine clearance and innovative approaches.
 Our risk education programs, community liaison, and flexible multi-skilled mine action teams make a real difference on the ground in communities afflicted by mines and unexploded bombs.

 New threats, new responses